eclab/edisyn/README.md

 1. Run the Terminal Program (in /Applications/Utilities/)
 2. Type the following command and hit RETURN: `   sudo xattr -cr /Applications/Edisyn.app`
-4. Enter your password and hit RETURN.
+4. Enter your password and hit RETURN
 5. Quit the Terminal Program

 Now you should be able to run Edisyn.
 You only have to do this once.
 This should work with earlier versions of OS X too.